apiflask/apiflask/docs/usage.md

 - `HTTPError`: An exception used to return error response (used by `abort()`).
 - `HTTPBasicAuth`: A class used to create an auth instance.
 - `HTTPTokenAuth`: A class used to create an auth instance.
-- `Schema`: A base class for resource schemas (Will be a wrapper for Marshmallow's `Schema`).
+- `Schema`: A base class for resource schemas (Will be a wrapper for marshmallow's `Schema`).
-- `fields`: A module contains all the fields (from Marshmallow).
+- `fields`: A module contains all the fields (from marshmallow).
-- `validators`: A module contains all the field validators (from Marshmallow).
+- `validators`: A module contains all the field validators (from marshmallow).
 - `app.get()`: A decorator used to register a route that only accepts *GET* request.
 - `app.post()`: A decorator used to register a route that only accepts *POST* request.
 - `app.put()`: A decorator used to register a route that only accepts *PUT* request.